a-poos/MM_subclones/README.md

 # MM_subclones

-This repository contains all code needed for the comprehensive definition and visualization of tumor subclones in multiple myeloma based on scRNA-seq, scATAC-seq and WGS data:
+This repository contains all code needed for the comprehensive definition and visualization of tumor subclones in multiple myeloma based on scRNA-seq, scATAC-seq and WGS data.

 Reference: